-The Transport Network Plan for the Northern Area of Eurobodalla was adopted by Council in October 2021.
-The Plan establishes the vision to ensure a safe, accessible, integrated, and resilient transport network that provides for the efficient and effective movement of people and goods, and to activate and support the Shires growing permanent and visitor population and economy.
+Adopted by Council in October 2021, the Transport Network Plan establishes the vision to ensure a safe, accessible, integrated, and resilient transport network that provides for the efficient and effective movement of people and goods, and to activate and support the Shires growing permanent and visitor population and economy.
 The Plan delivers on the actions identified within the Eurobodalla Road Safety Plan 2019-22, by providing further detail on the route upgrades required to meet growth and capacity needs in the northern area of Eurobodalla (including Mogo).
 In relation to Mogo, the Plan identifies an upgrade to the Charles Street roundabout in Mogo.